 The Group is exposed to interest rate risk on its cash balances held at bank as these have variable interest rates pegged to LIBOR.
 This risk is immaterial due to the size of cash balances held and the current low interest rates.
-There is interest payable on amounts due to related parties at 16% p.a.
+Interest is payable on the amounts due to related parties at 16% p.a.